California Laws and Incentives

 Hydrogen Fuel Specifications

-The California Department of Food and Agriculture, Division of Measurement Standards (DMS) established interim specifications for hydrogen fuels for use in internal combustion engines and fuel cells in motor vehicles.
-These specifications are effective until an American National Standards Institute accredited standards development organization formally adopts standards for hydrogen fuels for use in motor vehicle internal combustion engines and fuel cells.
+The California Department of Food and Agriculture, Division of Measurement Standards (DMS) requires that hydrogen fuel used in internal combustion engines and fuel cells must meet the SAE International J2719 standard for hydrogen fuel quality.
+For more information, see the DMS Hydrogen Fuel News website.
 (Reference California Code of Regulations Title 4, Section 4180-4181)

 Heavy-Duty Truck Idle Reduction Requirements